(All fields required)

 Sherrill JD, Miller WE.
 G protein-coupled receptor (GPCR) kinase 2 regulates agonist-independent Gq/11 signaling from the mouse cytomegalovirus GPCR M33.
 Journal of Biological Chemistry.
 2006;281(52):39796-805.

-Nicole E. Zahka, PhD Psychologist, Behavioral Medicine and Clinical Psychology
+Nicole E. Zahka, PhD Clinical Psychologist, Behavioral Medicine and Clinical Psychology

 Adjustment to chronic illness; adolescence; anxiety and related disorders; individual and family therapy; psychological assessment